-- A minimum of 20% glazing to the Primary and Secondary façades. - A Porch, Portico, or Verandah is required with a minimum area of 4m including eaves and must extend forward of the front room of the house. - The Primary Façade is to have a maximum wall length of 6m before articulation of the wall and roof is required by a minimum of 450mm. - The Secondary Façade is to have a maximum wall length of 8m before articulation of the wall and roof is required by a minimum of 450mm. - Garages are to be setback a minimum of 500mm from the primary building wall.
+- For lots with frontages larger than 11m, a minimum of 20% glazing to the Primary Façades. - For lots with frontages less than 11m, the Primary Façade is to include one prominent window. - All lots with a secondary frontage are to provide 20% glazing to the Secondary Façade. - A Porch, Portico, or Verandah is required with a minimum area of 4m2 including eaves and must articulate forward of the front room of the house by a minimum of 350mm. - The Primary Façade is to have a maximum wall length of 6m before articulation of the wall and roof is required by a minimum of 450mm. - The façade width should be a minimum 80% of the width of the frontage. - The Secondary Façade is to have a maximum wall length of 10m before articulation of the wall and roof is required by a minimum of 450mm. - Garages are to be setback a minimum of 500mm from the front building wall.